 Our first pick, eToro, offers a superior crypto trading experience trusted by millions of customers worldwide.
 Voted best broker for cryptocurrency trading in 2024, eToro facilitates investing in over 100 popular and less-known crypto assets, including Ethereum, Bitcoin, Solana, Shiba Inu, and Ripple.
 Depending on their country of residence, customers can buy and trade actual Ethereum tokens or trade derivatives based on the underlying Ether prices.
 The company launched a standalone crypto wallet in 2019 where customers can store and manage their purchased coins.

 Spreads for cryptocurrencies like Ether are variable at eToro and generally quite competitive.
 Following experienced crypto traders and copying their positions is also possible on the eToro platform, renowned for its superior social trading capabilities.
 Ethereum greenhorns can advance their knowledge with guides on the popular cryptocurrency in the eToro Academy section.
+Traders will find weekly updates on the price of Ethereum, along with other cryptos with the highest trading volume.
 The broker offers maximum leverage of 1:5 on crypto trades via its Seychelles-regulated entity and 1:2 via its European, Australian, and UK entities.

-The broker offers highly competitive trading conditions as spreads for Ethereum trades average 2.7 pips, and there are no commissions.
-Speculating on Ether price movements is possible through robust third-party platforms like MT4, MT5, and TradingView.
+The broker offers highly competitive trading conditions as spreads for Ethereum trades average 2.5 pips, and there are no commissions.
+Speculating on Ether price movements is possible through robust third-party platforms like MT4, MT5, TradingView, or cTrader.
 New customers can get their feet wet at trading the volatile crypto markets by setting up free demo accounts.
-In addition to Ether, Fusion Markets offers trading with other popular tokens like Bitcoin, Solana, Stellar, Bitcoin Cash, Dogecoin, and Chainlink.
+In addition to Ether, Fusion Markets offers trading with other popular tokens like Bitcoin, Solana, Cardano, Stellar, EOS, Bitcoin Cash, Dogecoin, and Chainlink.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 3.
 FP Markets